Toyota C-HR (2016) Review

 After years of playing it safe with dull but worthy cars, the C-HR is a welcome return to more interesting car design for Toyota.
 But angular, coupe-crossover styling isn’t all the C-HR has going for it – it’s economical, practical and good to drive.
 The only problem is its steep price.

-Because of that, it’s better on country roads, where the C-HR’s handling really shines.
+On country roads the C-HR’s handling really shines.
 The suspension does a great job of blending accurate and grippy handling with smooth, quiet ride quality.
 For potholed roads and speed bumps it’s very impressive.
 And ideal for typical British tarmac.

 Inside, there’s a stylishly laid out and well-built cabin with plenty of neat touches like a coloured dashboard inlays and door cards.
 It’s comfortable up front, with plenty of adjustment in the driving position.
 The back row is fine for most but legroom can get a little tight with tall occupants up front.